Sonnenallee: Plot

-Back in Micha's room, he and Wuschel listen to the new Exile On Main St. album purchased by Wuschel with the 50 Deutschmarks.
-Wuschel is crushed to find that it's the wrong record, but Micha argues that it's great music anyway and they end up playing air guitar to it out on the balcony.
-Below, a crowd of people gathers, looking at them and listening to the music, including Horkefeld who is now reduced to a street-sweeper (presumably due to shooting at Wushel) plus newly-weds Mario and Sabrina and the rest of the characters.
-The film ends with the crowd getting caught up dancing to the western music and moving to the border where the soldiers in the guard tower join in, one of whom accidentally shoots off his AK-47 while playing air guitar - which makes the crowd laugh.
+Back in Micha's room, he and Wuschel listen to a new Exile On Main St. album, where they discover it is a forgery.
+Below, a crowd of people gathers, looking at them and listening to the music, including Horkefeld, who is now reduced to a street-sweeper (presumably due to shooting Wuschel).
+The film ends with the crowd getting caught up dancing to the western music and moving to the border where the soldiers in the guard tower join in, one of whom accidentally fires his AK-47 while playing air guitar, making the crowd laugh.
 The film ends with a long black and white shot of the border gates opened and the street abandoned.

 Controversy

-Writing for Der Spiegel, Marianne Wellershoff argued that the film glorified the GDR and played down the negative aspects of life in East Germany under Erich Honecker.
-But other reviewers saw this criticism as unfair, and the film was well received by German viewers.
+Writing for Der Spiegel, Marianne Wellershoff argued that the film glorified the GDR and played down the negative aspects of life in East Germany, under Erich Honecker.
+But other reviewers saw this criticism as unfair and the film was well received by German viewers.